Unlock Common Sense Savings!

-The answer to does alcohol kill viruses and germs is yes.
-Although washing your hands with soap and water is advised by the Centers for Disease Control and Prevention (CDC), it is not always possible.
-Using alcohol-based hand sanitizers when it isn’t can help stop the spread of viral illnesses.
+Washing your hands with soap and water is best according to the Centers for Disease Control and Prevention (CDC), but isn’t always possible.
+Using alcohol-based hand sanitizers in these cases can help stop the spread of viral illnesses.

 How do alcohol-based sanitizers work to kill viruses

-Based on a 2020 research https://onlinelibrary.wiley.com/doi/10.1002/viw2.16 , ethyl alcohol and isopropyl rubbing alcohol can both eliminate various pathogens.
+According to research from 2020, the article Sanitizing agents for virus inactivation and disinfection says, ethyl alcohol and isopropyl rubbing alcohol can both eliminate various pathogens.
 Rubbing alcohol’s primary component is isopropyl alcohol, whereas drinking alcohol typically contains ethyl alcohol.

 The concentration of these alcohols and the sort of virus determine their effectiveness depends on how effective they are.
 Nonenveloped viruses are those without a lipid membrane, whereas enclosed viruses have a lipid membrane.
 Nonenveloped viruses typically exhibit greater resistance to disinfectants.

-Types of viruses that can be killed by these products
+Types of viruses that can be killed by isopropyl alcohol products

 It’s no secret that when people don’t practice good hand hygiene they are more likely to facilitate cross-contamination of household surfaces and spread infection.
-We can mitigate these health risks by disinfecting surfaces but we also know that many viruses can be killed when hands are cleaned with hand sanitizer.
+We can mitigate these health risks by disinfecting surfaces, but we also know that many viruses can be killed when hands are cleaned with alcohol based sanitizers like Common Sense hand sanitizer.

 In fact, it is one of the most effective ways of killing germs and protecting yourself and those around you from many contagious illnesses.
 From common colds to rhinoviruses, coronaviruses, and more.
 These types of hand sanitizer can kill germs and cleaners work to provide a level of protection.

-According to this medically reviewed paper https://www.ncbi.nlm.nih.gov/books/NBK513254/ “Ethanol, the most common alcohol ingredient, appears to be the most effective alcohol against viruses other bacteria, whereas propanol is considered a better bactericidal alcohol.
+According to this medically reviewed paper on Alcohol Sanitizer, “Ethanol, the most common alcohol ingredient, appears to be the most effective alcohol against viruses other bacteria, whereas propanol is considered a better bactericidal alcohol.

 The combination of alcohol may also have a synergistic effect.
 The concentration of alcohol concentration in hand sanitizers also changes its efficacy, with one study demonstrating that a hand rub with 85% ethanol content was significantly better at reducing bacterial populations than preparations of 60% to 62% ethanol.”